vLLM Operations Competence Center Switzerland

 What platforms does VSHN support for vLLM workloads?

 VSHN deploys and operates vLLM workloads on APPUiO (our managed Kubernetes platform), Red Hat OpenShift, enterprise private cloud infrastructure, and sovereign cloud partners.
-All platforms run on Swiss or European data centres and are backed by our 99.9% uptime SLA.
+All platforms run on Swiss or European data centers and are backed by up to 99.99% uptime SLA.
 We help you choose the right platform based on your compliance, performance, and budget requirements.

-Which cloud providers are available for vLLM hosting?
+Which cloud providers are available for vLLM deployments?

-VSHN operates on multiple Swiss cloud providers including Exoscale and cloudscale.ch, as well as European sovereign cloud partners.
-For organisations that need GPU-accelerated workloads, we work with providers offering GPU instances in Swiss data centres on public and private cloud.
+VSHN operates on multiple Swiss cloud providers including Exoscale and Cloudscale, as well as European sovereign cloud partners.
+For organizations that need GPU-accelerated workloads, we work with providers offering GPU instances in Swiss data centers on public and private cloud.
 All infrastructure is managed under a single SLA with 24/7 support from our operations team.

 How does vLLM improve inference performance?